CodeMaster7000/Train/README.md

 # Train
-An animation of a traditional moving train coded in HTML, CSS and JS.
-Enjoy!
+An animation of a traditional moving train coded in HTML and CSS.
+Enjoy the journey!